How we are reopening…

 As we had to cancel the family matinee we had planned many people will have tickets which were paid for, but not used.
 We are happy to honour these tickets for a future screening, if you can please get in touch on social media, letting us know you want to come, so we don't sell too many tickets.
 If however you would be happy to forfeit the ticket and help support us moving forward, we would be really grateful.

-Saturday, September 20th, 2025 at Long Ashton Community Centre.
-Doors and bar from 19:00.
-Film starts at 19:45pm.
+Saturday, October 18th, 2025 at Long Ashton Community Centre.
+Doors and Bar open from 7:00pm.
+Film starts at 19:30pm.